-Use big fonts for headlines and Call to Action.
+Use big fonts for headline and call to action.
 Adjust the font size to the importance of the information.

-Break longer block texts into bullet points that can be read easier.
+Break longer block texts into bullet points that can be easier to read.

-Align design elements properly for a clear and neat layout.
+Align design elements properly for a neat layout.

 Balance block texts with white space and give your reader enough breathing space.

 Your marketing materials quality will affect the perception of your audience about your products and services!
-A brochure printed on thin paper stocks will make your company look cheap and flimsy.
-While a matte thick premium paper and vivid ink colors will suggest high-quality products and services.
+A brochure printed on thin paper stocks will make your company look cheap and shallow.
+A matte thick premium paper and vivid ink colors will suggest high-quality products and services.
 Selecting a good paperweight and finishes will make a good impression on your readers.
 What options do you have for printing?

 Short run printing

-Use digital printing to deliver quickly or small orders.
-Digital printing is also suitable for metallic colors, and a wide variety of glossy, matte and textured coatings that may be printed in-line or added in post-processing.
+Use digital printing to deliver quick shot-runs.
+Digital printing is also suitable for metallic colors, and a wide variety of glossy, matte and textured coating that may be printed in-line or added in post-processing.

-Traditional offset printing is more appropriate for high-quality prints, accurate color reproduction and large (over 1,000 pieces) runs.
+Traditional offset printing is suitable for high-quality prints, accurate color reproduction and large (over 1,000 pieces) runs.
 Also, it supports a large variety of paper type with custom finishes.